 But Season 2 ends with Yoshika losing all of her magic, even the basic healing stuff that her mom and grandmother can do.
 Somehow using Reppumaru causes her to lose not only her power as a Witch but also her magic talent altogether.
 Where the hell did that come from?

-Most witches do completely lose their powers gradually after certain age, except for very few example, including Miyafuji family.
+Most witches do completely lose their powers gradually after certain age, except for very few example, including Akimoto family (Yoshika's mom & grandma family side).
 In case of Yoshika and Shin-Reppuzan, seeing what happened in the movie, I have a doubt it may have been psychological issue.

 The Season 2 finale: Okay, so you're making an assault on the home base of the alien menace and you only bring 11 witches and 5 battleships.
-What were all the other Witches, the 504, the Karlsland Airforce, etc doing?
+What were all the other JF Ws, the 504th, the Luftwaffe, etc doing?
 This is the big one, do or die.
 Everyone should have been there if only to insure the Yamato and the fleet were protected.

 The existence of other Neuroi nests beyond the targeted one is implied.
 It's unlikely witches would be stationed in Africa without an active threat there, and other hotspots could exist around the world.
 Pulling additional forces could have increased the Yamato's chances for success, but would have left vulnerabilities elsewhere.

 Also, there were off screen battles around the hive that was not shown.

 There are at least seven more major "hives" in Europe and Africa such as Plague, Black Sea, and Cairo.
 That's not even including the numerous smaller hives covering area between Karlsland and Orussia.
 So most forces are engaged in their theater.
 504th was still out of commission at the time of operation, and local units were on defensive.
 Besides what you could see in the anime, Venetian-Romagnian fleet was present as well.